smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/PerformAudioPassThru/index.md

 The request may arrive in both cases of active and background application on HMI.

-_**Note:**
+!!!
+NOTE
 This RPC may arrive together with TTS.Speak which purpose is to inform the User about start of audio capturing by the means of TTS module.
-In case of no TTS, SDL starts capturing audio right after sending UI.PerformAPT_request to HMI with using GSTreamer library._
+In case of no TTS, SDL starts capturing audio right after sending UI.PerformAPT_request to HMI with using GSTreamer library.
+!!!

 ### Request
 #### Behavior

-_**HMI must:**_
+!!!
+MUST
 1)	Display the dialog with requested text (_audioPassThruDisplayText1_ and _audioPassThruDisplayText2_ text fields).
 2)	Attenuate or mute any audio source except of TTS speaking (depending on HMI capabilities).
+!!!
+NOTE
-_**Note:** If PerfromAudioPassThru request is accompanied with TTS.Speak RPC, SDL starts the audio capturing with GSTreamer library only after TTS finishes speaking the requested text (after receiving TTS.SPEAK: SUCCESS response)._
+If PerfromAudioPassThru request is accompanied with TTS.Speak RPC, SDL starts the audio capturing with GSTreamer library only after TTS finishes speaking the requested text (after receiving TTS.SPEAK: SUCCESS response).
+!!!
 3)	Keep displaying the dialog and capturing the audio until:
 - The value of maxDuration is reached.
 - The User presses any of HMI-defined ‘Cancel’/’Done’/’Retry’ buttons.
 - The request of EndAudioPassThru comes from SDL.
 4)	Respond the request.
+!!!

 _**HMI must not**_ return the OnButtonEvent/OnButtonPress notifications to SDL when such soft button is pressed by the User.

+!!!
+IMPORTANT
-_**Important:**_ SDL performs audio data capturing and transferring to mobile side by itself (no HMI API are involved).
+SDL performs audio data capturing and transferring to mobile side by itself (no HMI API are involved).
 There are two options:
 a)	SDL is built with  “-DEXTENDED_MEDIA_MODE=OFF” flag (for the testing purposes).
 In this case SDL reads the hardcoded .wav file (filename is _RecordingFileSource_ located in _AppStorageFolder_) and sends data read via OnAudioPassThru to mobile application.
 b)	SDL is built with “-DEXTENDED_MEDIA_MODE=ON”.
 In this case SDL reads the data from the connected microphone and sends data read via OnAudioPassThru to mobile application.
+!!!

 _**Notes for HMI expected behavior:**_
 - The system shall accept requests for AudioPassThru with a reference image.
 - When the system receives a request for AudioPassThru with a reference to a valid image, the system shall display the image on the pop-up of the PerformAudioPassThru.